RaiyanRizwan/HyperCubeSubgraphPath/README.md

 You can see my initial thought process in the comments at the bottom of graph_hax.py, and how I systematically built up the data structures.

 My initial approach was to tree recursively create permutations of bitstrings in n-dimensional space.
 For example, for a 3d hypercube, nodes are bitstrings of size 3 (i.e. 000), and there are 8 (2^n) of them.
 Each 'adjacent' node is connected by an edge, where adjacency is defined by a single bit flip.
-Thus, you can begin with the '0' and '1' bitstrings, and then pop on a '0' or '1' to each of those, and so on until you are n levels deep.
+Thus, you can begin with the '0' and '1' bitstrings, and then pop on a '0' or '1' to each of those, and so on until you are n-levels deep.
 This procedure is described in graph_hax_ia.py.

-However, there was a real need to treat these nodes as objects, to easily manipulate and store them for DFS.
-The main issue with meshing this and my previous method of building up the node bitstrings was every node object would need to have a list of its neighbors (reachable nodes).
+However, there is a real need to treat these nodes as objects in order to be able to easily manipulate and reference them for DFS.
+The main issue with meshing OOP and my previous methodology of building up the nodes is that every node object needs to have a list of its neighbors (reachable nodes) as an instance attribute.
 However, when intializing the first couple of nodes there is limited information available about the rest of the cube.
-I solved this issue by changing how I create the graph.
+Think of localization and mapping; how does a node know where it is before it's space is defined?
+I solved this issue by creatively adapting the very procedure via which I build up the graph.
 Below is the algorithm pseudocode:

-graph class
+Graph class
 - nodes list
 - dfs method

-node class
+Node class
 - bitstring
 - neighbor nodes list